LBeul/solid-digitz/README.md

 ## Combine Resources into Single File to be served by an ESP32

 1. run the above explained `build` command
-2. compile your js module using `browserify myFile.js --outfile script.js` (make sure to subsitute `myFile` with the index.bla.js in your `/dist` folder
-3. Substitute the `<script script type="module" crossorigin...` with a simple `<script>...</script>` and paste in your compiled js file
+2. Substitute the `<script script type="module" crossorigin...` with a simple `<script>...</script>` and paste in your compiled js file's content
-4. Copy the css code and also insert it as simple `<style>...</style>` element.
+3. Copy the css code and also insert it as simple `<style>...</style>` element.
 Remove the other cross-orifin import, too.

 ## About SolidJS